 This morning Lisa Randall, a client of Arizona Criminal Attorney David Michael Cantor, had her charges of first degree murder and aggravated child abuse dismissed with prejudice by Judge Michael Kemp.
 The dismissal with prejudice of this First Degree Murder case are a sign that common sense does still exist in Maricopa Law and is the culmination of over 3 years of heartache for Lisa and her family.
-The Law offices of David Michael Cantor are pleased that Lisa and her family are able to move on with her life.
+DM Cantor are pleased that Lisa and her family are able to move on with her life.
 We have provided you with the letter that David Cantor sent to Maricopa County Attorney Rick Romley’s office on June 30th.
 It describes the details of the case and why we argued for a dismissal.
 We invite you to leave comments and let us know what you think as well.

 June 30, 2010

 Maricopa County Attorney’s Office

 301 W. Jefferson Street

 I hope this letter finds you in good health.
 I am sending this letter to you per your request from when we spoke the other day on the telephone.
 I was also recently asked by the Prosecutor on this case, Belle Whitney, to prepare and provide a letter detailing the reasons why this case should be dismissed or pled to an extensively reduced charge.
 Therefore, I am also providing a copy of this letter to her.
 Hopefully, after reviewing all of these documents, we can sit down and resolve this case prior to the Final Trial Management Conference of July 22, 2010 as the Jury Trial is set for a firm start date of August 2, 2010.